AlenForko/Project-ARPG/README.md

 	- This class is responsible for managing the inventory logic.
 It handles adding, removing, and moving items, as well as notifying registered observers about these changes.
 The inventory is managed using a **TMap**, which is similar to a dictionary, where each slot is keyed by an integer.

 - **Inline Functions**:
-	- **AddItem**: Adds an item to the inventory.
-It first checks if the inventory is full and if the item is valid.
-If an empty slot is found, the item is added, and observers are notified.
-	- **IsInventoryFull**: Checks if the inventory has any empty slots.
-	- **OnItemAdded**: Adds an item to the inventory map at a specific slot and notifies observers.
-	- **OnItemRemoved**: Removes an item from the inventory map and notifies observers.
-	- **DropItem**: Spawns an item in the world, simulating the action of dropping it from the inventory.
-	- **IsSlotFull**: Checks if a specific slot in the inventory is occupied.
-	- **RegisterObserver**: Registers an observer to be notified of inventory changes.
-	- **UnregisterObservers**: Unregisters all observers.
 	- **NotifyItemAdded**: Notifies all registered observers that an item has been added.
 	- **NotifyItemRemoved**: Notifies all registered observers that an item has been removed.
 	- **NotifyItemMoved**: Notifies all registered observers that an item has been moved.
-	- **OnItemMoved**: Moves an item from one slot to another and notifies observers.
-	- **GetItemAtKey**: Retrieves an item from a specific slot in the inventory.

 ## **Inventory UI Classes**:
 - [GridWidget.h](https://github.com/AlenForko/Project-ARPG/blob/main/Source/ARPG_AKC/Public/GridWidget.h) | [GridWidget.cpp](https://github.com/AlenForko/Project-ARPG/blob/main/Source/ARPG_AKC/Private/GridWidget.cpp):